 Erected by Tennessee Historical Commission.
 (Marker Number 2B-3.)

 Location.
 35° 2.488′ N, 85° 41.349′ W. Marker is in Kimball, Tennessee, in Marion County.
 Marker is on U.S. 64/72 0.1 miles north of Interstate 24, on the right when traveling east.
+There is a small gravel pull off to park at in front of the marker.
 Touch for map.
-There is a small gravel pull off to park at in front of the marker.
 Marker is in this post office area: Jasper TN 37347, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Bean-Roulston Graveyard (approx. half a mile away); Fort McCook (approx. 1.7 miles away); James Thomas Fitz-Gerald, Jr. (approx. 2.2 miles away); Christmas Night Shootout (approx. 2.2 miles away); Birthplace of Jobyna Lancaster Ralston-Arlen (approx. 2.3 miles away); The Will Cummings Highway (approx. 4.2 miles away); Betsy Pack (approx. 4.3 miles away); The TVA System of Multipurpose Dams (approx. 4.6 miles away).
+Bean-Roulston Graveyard (approx. half a mile away); Fort McCook (approx. 1.7 miles away); James Thomas Fitz-Gerald, Jr. (approx. 2.2 miles away); Christmas Night Shootout (approx. 2.2 miles away); Birthplace of Jobyna Lancaster Ralston-Arlen (approx. 2.3 miles away); The Will Cummings Highway (approx. 4.2 miles away); Korean Conflict / Vietnam Conflict (approx. 4.3 miles away); Marion County, Tennessee World War II Memorial (approx. 4.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 5, 2010, by Currey Russell of Indian Mound, Tennessee.
-This page has been viewed 904 times since then and 7 times this year.
+It was originally submitted on May 5, 2010, by Currey Russell of Indian Mound, Tennessee.
+This page has been viewed 984 times since then and 38 times this year.
 Photos: 1, 2. submitted on May 5, 2010, by Currey Russell of Indian Mound, Tennessee. • Kevin W. was the editor who published this page.